andrew/ultimate-awesome/README.md

 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
-- [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [awesome-streaming-graphs](https://github.com/axtonsun/awesome-streaming-graphs) - Must-read papers on streaming graph.